francois-roseberry/monopoly-js/README.md

 To lint the client sources and CSS, go to the client directory and run `yarn lint`

 This project hasn't been touched in almost 10 years, a few of its tools were deprecated or a few majors behind.
 It followed best practices at the time, but it is far from the state of the art right now.
+So it qualifies as "legacy" code.
 However, the code is rather clean.
 So, as an exercisee, I'm picking it up and trying to modernize it.
 Any help welcome.

 ## Game Design Outline